bikeread/dify_wechat_plugin/README.md

 1. After saving both plugin and WeChat configurations
 2. Send a test message to your Official Account
 3. If you receive an AI response, the configuration is successful

+> 🎉 **Success!** If everything works perfectly, consider giving this project a ⭐ to help others find it!

 ## Plugin Configuration